 Scholarships

 We understand that scholarships can play a vital role in helping pay for postsecondary education.
 We encourage students and parents to review the scholarships listed in the newsletter below to find most local scholarships and some state and national level scholarships.
 We strongly encourage students and parents to continue their scholarship search by utilizing search engines like FastWeb and visiting websites of individual universities and companies to take advantage of their scholarship offerings.
 Any scholarships that have applications available for download are listed under the applications section.
-If you have any questions, please do not hesitate to contact counselor, Terra Query.
+If you have any questions, please do not hesitate to contact your school counselor.

 Scholarship Newsletter